collective/collective.dancing/README.rst

   "Send as newsletter" feature.
 These can be sent to the whole subscriber list or to a specific section.
-  Content rules can be configured to send an item as a newsletter immediatly under certain conditions including if it matches one of Singing & Dancing's *collection* based *collectors*.
+  Content rules can be configured to send an item as a newsletter immediately under certain conditions including if it matches a of Singing & Dancing's *collection* based *collector*.

 .. image:: http://danielnouri.org/media/singing-dancing.jpg
    :alt: Singing & Dancing Logo by Giuseppe Zizza